EdouTiti/week3_streamworks-churn-analysis/README.md

 Notes:
 - The repository currently includes the analysis notebook; for production-ready reproducibility, consider adding a `scripts/train_models.py` and a small `Makefile` or `tasks` scripts to standardize steps.
-- If you want, I can add a simple training script and a `scripts/` folder.

 ## Files